telegraphic/ska-sdp-datamodels/docs/src/apps/imaging_qa.rst

    :maxdepth: 3

 =========================
-imaging_qa_checker
+imaging_qa
 =========================

-imaging_qa_checker is a command line app written using RASCIL.
+imaging_qa is a command line app written using RASCIL.
 It uses the python package `PyBDSF <https://github.com/lofar-astron/PyBDSF.git>`_ to find sources in an image and check with the original inputs.
 Currently it features the following: